 Talk to your functional medicine doctor about non-hormonal birth control options.

 Switch out chemical-filled personal care products for safer versions that are free and clear of any synthetic compounds such as parabens and sulfates.

-Exercise can speed up the liver’s detox processes, sharpen insulin sensitivity, boost weight loss, help mitigate mood swing problems associated with estrogen dominance, and reduce levels of stress hormones in the body.
-Choose lower impact exercises as opposed to high impact, which can raise cortisol levels.
+Exercise can speed up the liver’s detox processes, sharpen insulin sensitivity, boost weight loss, help mitigate mood swings associated with estrogen dominance, and reduce levels of stress hormones in the body.
+Choose lower-impact exercises as opposed to high-impact, which can raise cortisol levels.

 Practice relaxation techniques such as meditation, yoga, and gratitude.
 Start a de-stressing practice that will free up that pregnenolone for progesterone.
 It is also important that you make sure you’re getting adequate sleep at night to let your body detox and recover from the stresses of the day.

 Until you balance your hormones, you will have problems with stubborn weight, mood, sleep, energy, and a host of other frustrating symptoms.
 The BeBalanced program is a simple, effective way for the body to correct hormone imbalances – naturally.
 Our natural hormone balancing program works with your body, unlike traditional HRT, which has risks and often causes more weight gain and symptoms.
-Our mission at BeBalanced is: Empowering women to live the highest quality of life through hormone balance.
-We believe that women deserve to look and feel their best at any age.
-Contact us today to find out how!
+Our mission at BeBalanced is to help you be healthy, be happy, and be you again!